 Syncope causes unexpected fainting spells that can be both disconcerting and dangerous.
-As a top-rated Bergen County internist practicing in Saddle River, NJ and Wayne, NJ, Dr. Kasper has significant expertise in diagnosing the cause of syncope in patients at Saddle River Medical Group and providing the most appropriate treatment based on each patient's unique medical needs.
+As a top-rated Bergen County internist practicing in Saddle River, NJ, Dr. Kasper has significant expertise in diagnosing the cause of syncope in patients at Saddle River Medical Group and providing the most appropriate treatment based on each patient's unique medical needs.

 Syncope is a condition that causes fainting and other symptoms and occurs because the blood pressure or heart rate temporarily dip below normal levels.
 As a result, less blood flows to the brain, resulting in fainting and temporary loss of consciousness.